mdashik-dev/volunteerhub/README.md

 3. **User Authentication**
    Secure login and sign-up to personalize your experience and manage your volunteer history.

-4. **Interactive Dashboard**
-   Keep track of your volunteering activities, hours logged, and upcoming events.

 5. **Mobile-Responsive Design**
    A fully responsive interface ensures an intuitive experience across all devices, from desktops to smartphones.